 When the Ted Lasso trailer promised that kindness was making a comeback, they delivered.
 (Did we ever doubt they would?)
 The season two premiere, “Goodbye Earl” is aces, and while there will be no spoilers until the glorious premiere on July 23, I’m here to say that it’s everything and more.
 It’s worth the wait.
 I promise.

 We are always right to trust that this show cares about its characters and the story it wants to tell.
 That’s proven in the season two premiere.

 Ted Lasso’s season two premiere sets the games up intricately, and the emotional beats are met with every kick and every conversation.
-Cristo Fernández gets to shine with exquisite focus in this particular episode as Dani Rojas and most effortlessly, he reminds us all why football is in fact, life.
+Cristo Fernández gets to shine with an exquisite focus in this particular episode as Dani Rojas, and most effortlessly, he reminds us all why football is, in fact, life.

 Join us back here for coverage of every episode because we’re going to have a lot to say.